rolancon/key-value/README.md

 A further special number type is the **fraction** type:

-    num = 3/4
+    num = 3//4
-    num = -3/4
+    num = -3//4

-which consists of two integers joined together with a slash (without spaces), optionally preceded by the minus sign.
+which consists of two integers joined together with two slashes, optionally preceded by the minus sign.
 A fraction can be converted to an integer or a real.

 ### Minicode character